Skip to Content

 6. Avoid over-spending

 Sometimes we have expenses that need to be paid for but, wherever possible, avoid wasting money on things you don’t really need.
 Shop mindfully, save wisely, create a budget and stick to it.
 Spend money on things that will add meaning and value to your life.
 Avoid stressing yourself out through debt, juggling multiple store cards, or not knowing where your money goes each month.
 If you struggle with debt, face it head on and seek support if you feel you need it.
+Here are some ways that minimalism can help you save money.

 7. Identify your priorities